 In each of the CPI pricing areas, a sample of trips is selected for pricing using those cities as the points of origin.
 The specific trips to be priced are selected with probability proportional to the number of passengers on each trip included on the U.S. Department of Transportation (DOT) data bank.

 DOT data contain 10 percent of tickets sold by certified air carriers in scheduled passenger service.
 Each record on the data bank includes all relevant information about the particular trip in question.
-Included are such variables as points of origin and destination, airline, class of service, and fare (First Class, Coach Full Fare, and Coach Discount Fare).
+Included are such variables as points of origin and destination, airline, and fare (First Class, Coach Full Fare, and Coach Discount Fare).
 The DOT data does not provide descriptions for specific discounts.

 Pricing the lowest available fare for half of the discount sample provides for an appropriate reflection of industry-wide sales typically referred to as "fare wars."
 Usually these deeply discounted fares are limited to the lowest available fare for a given trip (e.g., basic economy and low price main cabin fares).
 As seating for the lowest available fares is limited, we collect quotes for specifically selected discount fares other than the lowest available fare for the remainder of the sample.

 Frequent Flyer discounts are not included in the index.

 Web-based pricing enables the CPI to track a more defined trip month-to-month, where prices are collected by assigning each quote fixed specifications for advance reservation and day of the week.
 Each month the same advance reservation specification (designated by number of weeks) and day of the week specification will be used to collect a price.
 For example, a quote with a "seven week" advance reservation specification and "Tuesday" as the day of the week specification will always be priced as if the consumer booked airfare in the current month for departure seven weeks in advance on a Tuesday.
 This method enables us to price a more consistently defined trip each month in addition to more accurately emulating how consumers book airfare.

 Last Modified Date: February 10, 2023